karolinagarcia/slick/docs/pages/about.md

 *slick* was developed by **[Karolina Garcia](https://karolinagarcia.github.io/)** in collaboration with:
 - Desika Narayanan
-- Gergo Popping
+- Gergö Popping
 - Sagan Sutherland
 - Thomas Greve
-- Romeel Dave
+- Romeel Davé

 And it has been in use by:
 - Anirudh Ravishankar